Brandon Paul

-Brandon Stephan Paul (born April 30, 1991) is an American professional basketball player for Ratiopharm Ulm of the German Basketball Bundesliga (BBL), and the EuroCup.
-During his senior year at Warren Township High School, Paul was named Illinois Mr. Basketball for 2009.
-Paul played college basketball for the University of Illinois and became only the second player in program history to record 1,500 points, 500 rebounds, 300 assists and 100 steals.
+Brandon Stephan Paul (born April 30, 1991) is an American professional basketball player for Elan Chalon of the French LNB Pro A. During his senior year at Warren Township High School, Paul was named Illinois Mr. Basketball for 2009.
+Paul played college basketball for the Illinois Fighting Illini and became only the second player in program history to record 1,500 points, 500 rebounds, 300 assists and 100 steals.

 High school career

 Paul played for Warren Township High School.
 In high school, Paul was named a member of the 2009 Illinois All-American Team as selected by the Associated Press, Chicago Tribune, Chicago Sun-Times, News-Gazette, and the Illinois Basketball Coaches Association.
 After his senior season Paul was named Illinois Mr. Basketball for 2009, narrowly edging out his future University of Illinois teammate Jereme Richmond.

 College career

 Entering the University of Illinois during the 2009–10 season, Paul quickly became a key contributor, as he averaged 7.8 points and 3.1 rebounds per game in 18.9 minutes per game.
 As a sophomore, Paul played in all 34 games for the 2010–11 Illinois Fighting Illini men's basketball team.
 He averaged 22.4 minutes of playing time and continued as a key contributor.
 He averaged 9.0 points per game and reached double-figures in 13 games.
 Paul led his team in steals, averaging 1.1 per game, and was second in assists, averaging 2.1 per game.
 On February 13, 2011, Brandon scored a season-high 23 points in a 71–80 Illini loss to Purdue.

 In his junior year, Paul earned the role of a full-time starter for the 2011–12 season.
 On January 10, 2012, Paul scored 43 points in an upset win over then ranked #3 Ohio State.
 It was the third highest scoring total in a single game by an Illinois men's basketball player while his eight three-pointers tied the school record.

 As a senior, Paul led Illinois to win the Maui Invitational Tournament title in 2012 with a win over Butler in the championship game.
 Paul was named Most Valuable Player (MVP) of the tournament.
 During his senior season, Paul averaged 16.6 points a game over the course of 36 games.
 On March 14, 2013, Paul hit a game winning shot against Minnesota in the 2013 Big Ten Conference men's basketball tournament.
 After graduating, Paul became just the second Illini player to reach career milestones of 1,500 points, 500 rebounds, 300 assists and 100 steals and finished his college career as the eighth-leading scorer in school history with 1,654 points.